mtseet/s3-object-manager/readme.md

 You need to add CORS config to allow requests from your domain on the S3 bucket.

-# Support
+## Support
-You can by me a coffee if you like this software
+You can buy me a coffee if you like this software

 <a href="https://www.buymeacoffee.com/mtseet" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>